All-New X-Men: X-Men: Blue

 During the young team's travels, they begin working with Magneto as a teacher, Magneto wanting to use them to set an example to the world that he couldn't.
 In the course of their travels, they recruited new members from other realities in the form of Jimmy Hudson - the son of a parallel version of Wolverine - and a version of Storm who was a vampire.
 The team learn that their brief trip to the past was actually a trip to the true past; the X-Men they saw were actually another iteration of the future Brotherhood that went back in time and took their places, creating a corrupted timeline where the X-Men took over the world.
 The team are able to prevent this scheme, but decided not to remain in the past at this time as they had to return to their era at the time when they had left it.

 The team subsequently joined forces with Venom to save Corsair from a space pirate bonded to another symbiote, returning to Earth to fight off an invasion of the Poisons, a species that sought symbiotes across the multiverse.
-Jean Grey was briefly consumed by the Poisons, but she was able to eventually overcome their influence from within, allowing her to disrupt the entire Poison hive mind, essentially destroying all of the Poisons while allowing some of them to be returned to their original state.
+Jean Grey is briefly consumed by the Poisons, but overcomes their influence from within, allowing her to disrupt the entire Poison hive mind.
+This essentially destroys all of the Poisons while allowing some of them to be returned to their original state.

 Extermination

-The entire X-Men team find themselves hunted on two fronts with one group being the mutant-hunter known as Ahab from a dark possible future where he has turned various mutants into his 'hounds' to hunt their fellows, and another being a younger version of Cable who is so determined to send the young X-Men back to their own time that he actually kills his own future self to stop him interfering, as well as performing 'surgery' to restore Warren's original feathered wings.
+The entire X-Men team find themselves hunted on two fronts with one group being the mutant-hunter Ahab from a dark possible future where he has turned various mutants into his 'hounds' to hunt their fellows, and another being a younger version of Cable who is so determined to send the young X-Men back to their own time that he actually kills his own future self to stop him interfering, as well as performing 'surgery' to restore Warren's original feathered wings.
 After Mimic is killed when he acts as a decoy to save young Cyclops, the original five accept the need to return home, but only after taking a detour into the future to meet the younger versions of Ahab's key mutant soldiers, allowing Jean to learn how their powers work.
 With this new knowledge, Jean is able to program a 'time delay' on the original five's memories once they return to the past, erasing all knowledge of events in the future until they reach that point, simultaneously granting the present Jean with knowledge of how to stop the Hounds.
 The timeline is thus restored to its original course, with Jean, Hank, Warren and Bobby meeting for milkshakes to talk about their new memories, unaware that young-Cable is talking with a now-alive adult Cyclops.